adaniel105/express-lib/README.md

-a library application built with NodeJS and Express
+A library management application built with NodeJS and Express